juliasut/NASA-Project/README.md

 so now it's express serving our fe, not create-react-app.
 So the port will change from 3000, to our server's 8000.
 Then our app.get('*', (req, res) => {res.sendFile(path.join(__dirname, '..', 'public', 'index.html'))})

+We use `'*'` to handoff the routing from our backend express router to our fe react router.
+Index.html will be served and use HTML5 pushState API.

 Then we combine client's build script and server's start script under our app's deploy script.

 ### Log requests with Morgan middleware

+### Launches Model

+We'll use js [Map object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) for our data structure.
+It holds key-value pairs and remembers the original insertion order of the keys.
+ANY value (obj or primitives) can be used either as a key or a value.